Classical Drama and Theatre

 Orestes smugly returns inside the palace and locks the gate.

-Then, above the smoke and heated passions flies the god Apollo in, bringing with him a newly deified Helen.
+Then, above the smoke and heated passions flies in the god Apollo, bringing with him a newly deified Helen.
 Soaring on the mechane over everyone on stage—and much of the theatre—the god of reason and light, that rational deity who makes sons so admirably logical they kill their mothers, calls for a halt to all the mortal insanity boiling beneath him.
 "It is not the plan of the gods that this is the way things should end.
 Helen will be a goddess in heaven with me.
-Menelaus will marry again—in other words, that's a different "Helen" in Book 4 of The Odyssey so, everyone, roll your Homers up and put them away!—the Trojan War was meant only to lighten Mother Earth of her heavy load of humanity.
-Orestes must go into exile first but he will marry Hermione one day—meaning ‘Drop that sword you have at her throat, young man, and say hello to your future wife!'—and Electra will marry Pylades.
+Menelaus will marry again"—in other words, that's a different "Helen" in Book 4 of The Odyssey so, everyone, roll your Homers up and put them away!—"the Trojan War was meant only to lighten Mother Earth of her heavy load of humanity.
+Orestes must go into exile first but he will marry Hermione one day"—meaning ‘Drop that sword you have at her throat, young man, and say hello to your future wife!'—"and Electra will marry Pylades.
 It was all my plan.
 Everything is going to be all right now!
 The gods have a plan.Trust me.
 They do."

 E. The Bacchae